egedursun/bimod-lab/README.md

 **DAILY:**
 - [ ] Integrate Slides to google apps.
 (MERT)

-- [ ] Fill in the instructions and tags for the assistants (respectively).
+- [ ] Fill in the instructions and tags for the assistants (respectively)
 - [ ] Complete the course videos for documentation.

 **BUGS:**